Ouranosinc/xclim/docs/api.rst

 API
 ===

-The API of the statistical downscaling and bias adjustment module (sdba) is documented :ref:`on this page <sdba:SDBA User API>`.
 The API of the ``cfchecks``, ``datachecks``, ``missing`` and ``dataflags`` modules are in :ref:`checks:Health Checks`.
 Finally, the API of the translating tools is on the :ref:`internationalization:Internationalization` page.